Classes and Instruction

 J. Paul Leonard Library Access

-- Access to the campus Library is available to students Monday – Thursday 8 a.m. – 10 p.m. and Friday 8 a.m. – 5 p.m. to enrolled students.
-For information regarding Library schedule, click here.
+- Access to the campus Library is available to students, for information regarding the Library schedule, click here.

 - The Ground Floor Study Commons is open with 90 desktop computers, public study space and reservable private study rooms.
 For information regarding reserving a private study room, click here.